jay6101/Invisible-Watermark-Removal/BeigeBox/tree-ring-watermark/README.md

 # Tree-Ring Watermark: Horizontal Shift Attack Evaluation

-This repository contains code for evaluating Tree-Ring watermarks under horizontal shift attacks.
+This directory implements the Tree-Ring watermark evaluation under horizontal shift attacks as described in the paper ["First-Place Solution to NeurIPS 2024 Invisible Watermark Removal Challenge"](https://arxiv.org/abs/2508.21072).
+This is an unofficial implementation created since the official code is not publicly available.

-Based on the paper: [Tree-Ring Watermarks: Fingerprints for Diffusion Images that are Invisible and Robust](http://arxiv.org/abs/2305.20030)
+The watermarking method being evaluated is based on: [Tree-Ring Watermarks: Fingerprints for Diffusion Images that are Invisible and Robust](http://arxiv.org/abs/2305.20030)

 ## About